oracle/odpi/doc/src/functions/dpiVar.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **var** [IN] -- a reference to the variable which should be set.
-If the reference is null or invalid an error is returned.
+If the reference is null or invalid, an error is returned.

     **pos** [IN] -- the array position in the variable which is to be set.
 The first position is 0.
 If the position exceeds the number of elements allocated by the variable an error is returned.

     **lob** [IN] -- a reference to the LOB which should be set.
-If the reference is null or invalid an error is returned.
+If the reference is null or invalid, an error is returned.
 A reference is retained by the variable until a new value is set or the variable itself is freed.